dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

     2. Else if `p` has no entries, then `K` and `V` are `_`.

-    3. Else `K` is `_` and `V` is the greatest lower bound of the context type schemas of all value subpatterns. *The rest element, if present, doesn't contribute to the context type schema.*
+    3. Else `K` is `_` and `V` is the greatest lower bound of the context type schemas of all value subpatterns.

 *   **Record**: A record type schema with positional and named fields corresponding to the type schemas of the corresponding field subpatterns.